Benin ivory mask: A powerful woman

-Trade symbolism
+Trade symbol

 Ivory, both then and now, connotes royal wealth, power, and purity.
 Ivory, already a luxury commodity in Africa, became increasingly coveted with the growth of the European ivory trade.
 When an elephant was killed in Benin, the Oba received one tusk as a gift and was offered the other in sale.
 Thus, the Oba had many tusks and controlled the ivory trade.
 Ivory is associated with the Edo orisha of the sea, Olokun.
 As this orisha gives wealth and fertility, it the spirit world's equivalent of the Benin Oba.
 Ivory gave wealth similar to Olokun, as it enticed the Portuguese merchants who, in turn, returned wealth to Benin.
 The Portuguese belonged to Olokun, having arrived from the sea.
 The whiteness of ivory also reflects the symbolism of white chalk, whose ritual purity is associated with Olokun.

 The openwork of the tiara and collar represent tiny heads of Portuguese men in the tiara of both the Met and the British Museum examples, with eleven figures in the British Museum mask, and in the Met mask seven figures of Portuguese men alternating with six representations of mudfish, the West African lungfish.
 The Portuguese, who had only recently arrived in the area, were a symbol of power and affluence to the royal court.
 Their iconography is identifiable by their long hair, hanging mustaches (often described as bearded), and domed hats.
 Benin art historian Barbara Blackmun interprets these crown adornments as a reference to Idia's ability to conduct the Portuguese power to her son's favor.
 Mudfish were a common theme in Benin royal arts, and reflected the divinity of the Oba.
 Edo cosmology believed that spirits crossed the ocean to reach the afterlife, where their leaders lived like gods.
 As creatures who could live on land and sea, the mudfish symbolized the duality needed for the leader's final journey, and this duality represents the seafaring Portuguese as well.
 The mudfish also appear in a pattern on the Linden Museum mask's crown, while the private collection mask's crown has bird elements, also formerly present on the similar Seattle Art Museum mask.
 The masks also differ in pattern along their bottom, collar edges.
 The collar of the Met example is similarly decorated with eleven Portuguese men (with damage on its proper right side), while the collar of the British Museum mask is instead an abstract guilloché latticework.